epidemico/girder-plugin-development-sandbox/README.md

 Edit the files in your `local_files_dir` and see your changes live.

-## Restarting Grunt
+## Managing Grunt

-The virtual machine will automatically be watching for changes to your plugin direcotry on provisioning, but if you need to manage the Grunt watch task:
+The virtual machine will automatically be watching for changes to your plugin directory on provisioning, but if you need to manage the Grunt watch task:

     vagrant ssh
     sudo su
-    watch_kill      # kills any Grunt watches
+    watch_kill       # kill any Grunt watches
-    watch_start     # restarts the Grunt watch
+    watch_start      # restart the Grunt watch
     watch_log        # tail the Grunt watch logs, useful for debugging

-## Virtual Machine restarts
+## Managing Girder

 As you halt/restart the virtual machine, you may need to restart the Girder server and watch commands upon subsequent calls on `vagrant up`:

     vagrant ssh
     sudo su
+    girder_kill      # kill any Girder servers
+    girder_start     # restart the Girder server
-    watch_start     # restarts the Grunt watch
+    watch_start      # restart the Grunt watch
-    python -m girder# restarts the Girder server
+    girder_log       # tail the Girder server logs, useful for debugging girder_error_log # tail the Girder error logs, useful for debugging